Economy of Indonesia

-The economy of Indonesia is the largest in Southeast Asia and is one of the emerging market economies.
-As a middle-income country and member of the G20, Indonesia is classified as a newly industrialized country.
-It is the 17th largest economy in the world by nominal GDP and the 7th largest in terms of GDP (PPP).
-Estimated at US$40 billion in 2019, Indonesia's Internet economy is expected to cross the US$130 billion mark by 2025.
-Indonesia depends on the domestic market and government budget spending and its ownership of state-owned enterprises (the central government owns 141 enterprises).
+Indonesia has a mixed economy with dirigiste characteristics.
+It is one of the emerging market economies in the world and the largest in Southeast Asia.
+As an upper-middle income country and member of the G20, Indonesia is classified as a newly industrialized country.
+Indonesia's nominal GDP reached 22.139 quadrillion rupiah in 2024; it is the 16th largest economy in the world by nominal GDP and the 7th largest in terms of GDP (PPP).
+Indonesia's internet economy reached US$77 billion in 2022, and is expected to cross the US$130 billion mark by 2025.

+Indonesia depends on the domestic market and government budget spending and its ownership of state-owned enterprises (the central government owns 844 companies).
+Indonesian state-owned companies have assets valued at more than 1 trillion USD as of 2024.

 The administration of prices of a range of basic goods (including rice and electricity) also plays a significant role in Indonesia's market economy.
-However, since the 1990s, the majority of the economy has been controlled by individual Indonesians and foreign companies.
+However, a mix of micro, medium and small companies contribute around 61.7% of the economy and significant major private-owned companies and foreign companies are also present.

 In the aftermath of the 1997 Asian financial crisis, the government took custody of a significant portion of private sector assets through the acquisition of nonperforming bank loans and corporate assets through the debt restructuring process, and the companies in custody were sold for privatization several years later.
-Since 1999, the economy has recovered.
-Growth has accelerated to over 4–6% in recent years.

-In 2012, Indonesia replaced India as the second-fastest-growing G-20 economy, behind China.
-Since then, the annual growth rate has fluctuated around 5%.
-Soon after, however, in 2016, India overtook both of them.
-Later, Indonesia faced a recession in 2020, when the economic growth collapsed to −2.07% due to the COVID-19 pandemic.
-This was the worst growth since the 1997 crisis.
+Since 1999, the economy has recovered, and growth accelerated to over 4–6% in the early 2000s.
+In 2012, Indonesia was the second fastest-growing G20 economy, behind China, and the annual growth rate fluctuated around 5% in the following years.
+Indonesia faced a recession in 2020 when the economic growth collapsed to −2.07% due to the COVID-19 pandemic, its worst economic performance since the 1997 crisis.
+In recent years Indonesia's manufacturing sector, long its growth engine, has shedded hundreds of thousands of jobs, with an estimated loss of 300,000 since 2023.

-In 2022, gross domestic product expanded by 5.31%,due to the removal of COVID-19 restrictions as well as record-high exports driven by stronger commodity prices.
+In 2022, gross domestic product expanded by 5.31%, due to the removal of COVID-19 restrictions as well as record-high exports driven by stronger commodity prices.

 Indonesia is predicted to be the 4th largest economy in the world by 2045.
-Joko Widodo has stated that his cabinet's calculations showed that by 2045, Indonesia will have a population of 309 million people.
-By Widodo's estimate, there would be economic growth of 5−6% and GDP of US$9.1 trillion.
-Indonesia's income per capita is expected to reach US$29,000.
+Joko Widodo (Jokowi) has stated that his cabinet's calculations showed that by 2045, Indonesia will have a population of 309 million people.
+By Jokowi's estimate, there would be economic growth of 5−6% and GDP of US$9.1 trillion.
+Indonesia's GDP per capita is expected to reach US$29,000.